barrelstrength/sprout-docs/docs/email/plugin-settings.md

 ### Choose which features to enable

 Sprout Email includes features for Notification Emails, Campaign Emails, and Sent Email tracking.
-By default, Sent Email tracking is disabled by default.
+Sent Email tracking is disabled by default.

 Customize which features display in the Sprout Forms sidebar and only include the features you need.